 Although they are given many tools to get them started, candidates are also given independence to express their own personal style and positive attitude.
-Please note that LITs do not have the opportunity to skate or assist on ice activities at the rink during this week.
+Please note that LITs do not have the opportunity to skate or assist on-ice activities at the rink during this week.

 Candidates then get to experience (through observation) how these leadership skills work within the structure of our own HOC summer camp community and the various job responsibilities and expectations.

 Participants in the LIT program will have the opportunity to earn their Emergency First Aid & CPR, as well as their Bronze Medallion Certification through the Royal Life Saving Society.
-These certifications will better prepare them for the CIT program and a potential future as an HOC staff member.
+These certifications will better prepare them for the CIT program and a potential future as

 During the final day of the session (Saturday), each LIT participates in an evaluation session to discuss their personal leadership achievements and performance over the week.
 Parents are encouraged to be present for this session.